echasnovski/mini.nvim/MAINTAINING.md

 - Solve the problem.
 - If change is in code, write test which breaks before problem is solved and passes after.
+- If change introduces new config setting, consult with [dedicated checklist](#adding-new-config-settings).
+- If change is worth to be seen by users (notable/breaking feature/fix), update 'CHANGELOG.md' following formatting from previous versions.
 - Make sure that all tests in affected module(s) pass in all supported versions.
 See [Maintainer setup](#maintainer-setup) and ['Testing' section in CONTRIBUTING.md](CONTRIBUTING.md#testing).
 - Stage and commit changes into a separate Git branch.
 Push the branch.
 - Make sure that all CI pass.